Yankee Manager Aaron Boone Said ‘We’re Chasing Utopia’ After Another Loss

-The New York Yankees just dropped their 11th game out of the last 19 to the Toronto Blue Jays, failing to seize a chance to get a little closer to securing home field advantage for the wild card game.
-The loss can be squarely placed on the bullpen and the job done at the plate, as the Yankees failed to do much at the dish after the first couple innings, and Dellin Betances blew an 8th inning lead.
+The New York Yankees just dropped their 11th game out of the last 19 to the Toronto Blue Jays, failing to seize a chance to get a little closer to securing home-field advantage for the wild-card game.
+The loss can be squarely placed on the bullpen and the job done at the plate, as the Yankees failed to do much at the dish after the first couple innings, and Dellin Betances blew an eighth-inning lead.
 As NJ Advance Media pointed out, this is when the Yankees should be hitting stride to make a playoff run, not “reeking.”

 The general tone around the clubhouse is one in which there is no panic or sense of urgency to right the ship immediately.
-While it is important for anyone taking the field to have confidence, plenty of which was on display during post-game interviews, The New York Post reported that one might at least expect the team manager, Aaron Boone, to talk in terms that displayed he understood how close his team is to blowing home field advantage.
+While it is important for anyone taking the field to have confidence, plenty of which was on display during post-game interviews, The New York Post reported that one might at least expect the team manager, Aaron Boone, to talk in terms that displayed he understood how close his team is to blowing home-field advantage.
 For a team with no clear starter for the one-game playoff, and not even a solid idea who will be in the field that day, Boone has been what is reported as being surprisingly positive by NJ Advance Media.

 “First of all, it’s never too late and we’re not even close to too late.
 We’ve got to play better.
 Clearly we’re not playing our best right now, but the history of this game is littered with stories of teams that went into the playoffs in different scenarios… limping, playing great… We’re chasing utopia.”